 Microphones and Uses

 It's more affordable, to some extent, to get a drum microphone kit over buying individual drum microphones, because they include important accessories like mounting clips and cases and the mics are usually priced more competitively than buying each one separately.
 Many of these drum mics can also be useful for vocals and other instruments, adding to their usefulness.
 While most close proximity drum mics are dynamic, there are also condenser mics used, especially those that are positioned overhead.
 Dynamic microphones are ideally used on the snare, toms, and kick drum since they offer a good mid-range frequency response and have a sturdy build to withstand occasional miss-hit.
-They also tend to be pre-EQ’d to make each miked drums sound better.
-Condenser microphones usually come in a pair and are often used as overheads or room mics to capture the wide frequency range of the cymbals and ambiance of the room.
+They also tend to be pre-EQ’d to make each miked drum sound better.
+Condenser microphones usually come in a pair and are often used as overheads or room mics to capture the wide frequency range of the cymbals and ambience of the room.

 Studio vs Live Setting

-The drum microphone kits we have featured have the enough microphones to cover an entire drum kit needed for studio use.
-Dynamic microphones are also used in live settings because they can handle large sound pressure levels, they have good noise background noise rejection, and are less prone to feedback.
+Dynamic microphones are the go to mic used in live settings because they can handle large sound pressure levels, they have good noise background noise rejection, and are less prone to feedback.
 There are instances, mainly in large venues, where condenser microphones are used to achieve better detail live performances.
 In the studio, close miking each drum component with dynamic mics give you more control over each drum part, which is important in the production process.

 On the other hand, overhead omni-directional condenser mics give you a complete picture of the drum sound, with minimal setup time.
 The downside to this setup is that it is more prone to background noise, and you don't have individual control over the sound of each drum part during mixdown.